Who is Scout?

 2014 Arizona State University, Adjunct Professor of Life Sciences

-2008 ongoing Traveling Light: founder and owner.
+2008 to present, Traveling Light: founder and owner.
 Life Coaching, Energy retreats, facilitation, guiding, guide trainings.

 Certifications and trainings